fmadrian/transfer-playlists/README.md

 # syplaylist

-Script that transfers songs from playlists or liked videos from to a Spotify playlist.
+Script that transfers songs from playlists or liked videos from YouTube to a Spotify playlist.

 ## Requirements